ChandradithyaJ/Sankalp/README.md

 **Sankalp** aims to raise awareness and understanding of mental health issues and disabilities.
 Its features include a story mode to help users empathize with those facing these challenges, a therapy chatbot for support, and an experimental sentiment analysis tool to track users' mental states.

+This is a singularly unique problem since many apps focus on people with mental health issues and not much on the people who interact with them.
+This app aims to bridge that gap.

 ## Application Features

 ### Story Mode